Justin Shaibu: Brentford

 On 18 July 2016, Shaibu moved to England to sign a two-year B team contract at Championship club Brentford for an undisclosed fee, reported to be £40,000.
 He received his maiden call into the first team squad as a substitute for an EFL Cup first round match versus Exeter City on 9 August 2016 and made his debut when he replaced Emmanuel Ledesma in extra time during the eventual 1–0 defeat.
 After five goals in 12 appearances for the B team over the following six months, a lack of fit recognised forwards at the club meant that Shaibu made a minor breakthrough into the first team squad between February and April 2017 and he made four substitute appearances, before an ankle injury ended his season.
-He scored 10 goals in 18 B team appearances during the 2016–17 season and signed a new three-year contract on 5 May 2017, which saw him promoted into the first team squad for the 2017–18 season.
+Shaibu scored 10 goals in 18 B team appearances during the 2016–17 season and signed a new three-year contract on 5 May 2017, which saw him promoted into the first team squad for the 2017–18 season.

 Shaibu's first appearance of the 2017–18 season came in an EFL Cup first round match versus AFC Wimbledon on 8 August 2017 and his entry onto the pitch during extra time was the first occasion that a fourth substitute had been utilised by Brentford in a competitive fixture.
 In the final minutes, he scored the first senior goal of his career to seal a 3–1 victory and the strike made him the first-ever fourth substitute to score in a competitive match in England.
 Shaibu continued in a substitute role, making four further appearances, before dropping out of the squad in October 2017 due to injuries.

 From January 2018 onwards, Shaibu spent the remainder of his contract away on loan.
 He played the second half of the 2017–18 season on loan at League One club Walsall, for whom he failed to score in 14 appearances.
 He spent the 2018–19 and 2019–20 seasons on loan at National League club Boreham Wood, for whom he made 83 appearances and scored 18 goals during his two loans with the club.
 Shaibu was released by Brentford in June 2020, after making 10 appearances and scoring one goal during four years at Griffin Park.